 Peacefully Parenting your Strong Willed Child

 “Come on child, work with me here!”
-When parenting has been quite the battle ground, parents may understandably feel so desperately in need of some proof, or at least hope, that their increased patience and kindness are paying off.
+When parenting has been quite the battleground, parents may understandably feel so desperately in need of some proof, or at least some semblance of hope, that their increased patience and kindness are paying off!
 Yet, sometimes, not only does the child not express gratitude, but their protests get even louder!
-Because the spirited child tends to be so much less compliant than a child with a different personality type, they often attract a lot of pressure and hostility at home, at kindy, at school and in their social group.
+Because the spirited child tends to be so much less compliant than a child with a different personality type, they often, very sadly, attract a lot of pressure and hostility at home, at kindy, at school and in their social group.
 Gordon Neufeld, a developmental psychologist, explains that taking the authoritarian approach with the "alpha children" is like pouring gasoline on the fire (check out his YouTube talk on the subject!).
-These children have so often felt very controlled, powerless, blamed and misunderstood for acting in ways that often feel beyond their control.
-And they may have lost some of their trust in their parent’s and teacher’s belief in them.
+These children have so often felt very controlled, powerless, blamed and misunderstood for acting in ways that often feels beyond their control.
+And they have often lost some of their trust in their parent’s and teacher’s belief in them.
 And when the parent or guardian loses belief in the child, how are they to believe in themselves.
 We need this new peaceful parenting model to guide these strong passionate strong-willed souls and allow them to bring their amazing gifts to the world.

 Meg's experiences with her strong willed child.
 Meg Rodney, one of our peaceful parenting mentors (and forum admin), shares a little about parenting her strong willed son: “I did not peacefully parent my strong-willed son from the get-go.
 I always envisioned being a calm, sweet mama whose kiddos did the right thing because it was the right thing.
 I thought to myself, “I’m nice.
 My hubby is nice.
 We were both ‘good’ ‘easy-going’ kids.
 We’ll have ‘good, easy-going’ kids.”
 Alas!
 My oldest was anything but easy-going.
 He was contrary and moody and felt things so intensely!
 He had a very strong sense of fairness.
 We had such a hard time getting him to behave and listen.
 We resorted to punishments and we were constantly having to shift our rewards for him because we couldn’t figure out his ‘currency.’
 We couldn’t motivate him.
 He was so strong-willed, and the parent I had become to him broke my heart and left me feeling awful about myself.
 I didn’t want to be punishing him all the time, but I thought that there was no other way to parent a strong-willed child.